 Student Performance Monitoring is accomplished through several steps.
 First, the Nutrition and Dietetics program uses a self-managed application process for admission to its undergraduate didactic program (DPD) in Nutrition and Dietetics.
 It is the student's responsibility to collect and prepare all forms, applications, and credentials; and to submit them at one time to the DPD Director.
 Fulfillment of specific requirements does not ensure admission into the program.
-Effective fall 2014 ACEND is requiring an enrollment management process to limit the number of students entering undergraduate program: TN Tech can accept 20 juniors and 20 senior students each academic year.
 The application process allows for early analysis of a student's GPA and commitment to the DPD Program.